padurean/oggs-elm-project-seed/README.md

 npm run test
 ```

-or
+or, when working on tests, in order to get them automatically re-run on changes:

 ```
 npm run watch:test
 ```

-when working on tests, in order to have them automatically re-run on changes.

 ### Run tests and build the distribution